 - a.
 The RxIdleFrame state shall be entered on one of the following conditions: - 1.
-From the RxNothing state, when an SIF is received. - 2.
-From the RxFrameFlush state, when the flush was caused by an SIF. - b.
+From the RxNothing state, when an SIF is received. - b.
 When in the RxIdleFrame state the Data Word Identification state machine shall initiate the following actions: - 1.
-Indicate that data words being received belong to an idle frame.

-- c.
-The Data Word Identification state machine shall leave the RxDataFrame state on one of the following conditions, which shall be evaluated in the order give: - 1.
-When an EDF or EBF is received, move to the RxFrameError state. - 2.
-When an RXERR is received, move to the RxNothing state. - 3.
+Indicate that data words being received belong to an idle frame. - c.
+The Data Word Identification state machine shall leave the RxIdleFrame state on one of the following conditions, which shall be evaluated in the order give: - 1.
+When an RXERR is received, move to the RxNothing state. - 2.
+When an EDF or EBF is received (Frame Error), move to the RxNothing state. - 3.
 When an SBF is received, move to the RxBroadcastFrame state. - 4.
 When an SDF is received, move to the RxDataFrame state. - 5.
 When an SIF is received, remain in the RxIdleFrame state. - d.
 The RxIdleFrame state is summarised in Table 5-16.

 Table 5-16 RxIdleFrame State State RxIdleFrame Entry From the RxNothing state, when an SIF is received.
-From the RxFrameFlush state, when the flush was caused by an SIF.
 Action Indicate that data words being received belong to an idle frame.
-Exit When an EDF or EBF is received, move to the RxFrameError state.
-When an RXERR is received, move to the RxNothing state.
-When an SBF is received, move to the RxBroadcastFrame state.
-When an SDF is received, move to the RxDataFrame state.
-When an SIF is received, remain in the RxIdleFrame state.
+Exit When an RXERR is received, move to the RxNothing state.
+When an EDF or EBF is received (Frame Error), move to the a.
+It shall be possible to receive FCT, ACK, NACK, FULL, and RETRY control words in any state except in RxBroadcastFrame and RxBroadcast&DataFrame states.